booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 Play - Estimate your work
 -----------------------------------------
-Estimation on software projects is extremely difficult, often costly, and possibly time-consuming.
+Estimation on software projects can be difficult, costly, and time-consuming.
 We must acknowledge that an estimate _is an estimate_.

 The image below is a thought experiment comparing the accuracy of an estimate and the effort required to obtain it.
 It is meant to show that, regardless of our invested effort, an estimate will never be completely accurate and may run the risk of becoming less accurate if we "overthink" things.
 Our goal is always to find the balance between effort and accuracy, achieving a "good enough" estimate as quickly as possible.